The Chapel of the Resurrection is open for private prayer or meditation Monday through Friday 8:00 a.m. – 4:30 p.m.

 on Ferry Street, weather permitting.

 *These services will be held in the Chapel of the Resurrection.

 at First Baptist Church, 411 North 7th Street, Lafayette

 Holy Week & Easter at ST. JOHN'S LAFAYETTE

-In the expectation of Easter joy, I am
+In expectation of Easter joy, I remain

 Bradley Pace, Rector